Court of Queens Bench Action

 Our next court step will be a hearing/meeting with the Case Management Judge to sort out the technicalities of getting the 2 lawsuits to a hearing on the merits of each case.
 Then the merits hearing.
 Our counsel advises the Court’s decision on the merits hearing could be a year or more away.

-Although we are not sure what Badlands and Kneehill County won when they got the Court to decide that only their copy of Cliff Wallis’ Report could be shown to the Court when we get to the merits hearing, these additional battles along the way have meant legal bills to pay.
+We are not sure what Badlands and Kneehill County won when they got the Court to decide that only their copy of Cliff Wallis’ Report could be shown to the Court when we get to the merits hearing.

 MESSAGE FROM LAWYER HUGH HAM